-13. Normative Considerations: Miscellaneous Topics...
+13. Normative Considerations: Miscellaneous Topics...(official last day of class)

-Tuesday, December 3, Seminar 13
+Tuesday, December 2, Seminar 13

 Seminar Presenters: Depending on the number of students in this class and possible illnesses, this seminar is used to fit in any seminar presentations that we had to miss earlier in the term for unforeseen reasons.
-Also since the essay is due at midnight, attendance at this seminar will not be assessed in terms of your participation marks.